Keto Peach Cobbler

 A scoop of vanilla ice cream on top of peach cobbler made with paula deen's recipe.

-• Egg white protein powder – a leavening agent and helps with structure
+• Egg white protein powder acts as a leavening agent and gives the cobbler structure so it holds together when you scoop it

 Ice cream on a plate with a scoop of vanilla ice cream on top.